prymitive/karma/docs/CONFIGURATION.md

 - `workers` - number of worker threads to start, each worker handles one outgoing HTTP request, more workers allows to handle more concurrent queries if you have a large number of Prometheus servers sending alerts
+- `rewrite` - list of source rewrite rules applied before any request is send to remote Prometheus.
+Rewrite rules can be used to modify URI used by karma when connecting to Prometheus API if `source` field in alert uses addresses not reachable from karma.
+  All regexes are anchored, `${N}` syntax can be used for capture groups.

 Defaults: